Cennepal/netbox-cisco-discovery/README.md

 - Supports updating changed cable terminations

 # Why do I need this?
-Again, I'm not selling crack.
-So how should I know?
+I'm not selling crack, yet again, so how would I know?
 But do be aware that this only works on IOS devices and that I hardcoded it to use /24 subnets because at some point I couldn't be bothered to implement how to get the subnet of an IP.
-(I tried with ipaddress, but it returned the wrong cidr)
+(Got too burnt out to care, plus all my nets are /24, so I gave up on it.)

 # Netbox 4.x.x?
 I can confirm it works on 4.3.2.